-Upon the Airport approval, a lessee may sublease a portion of its leasehold improvements to provide additional aviation related services at the airport.
-Terminal subleases are not allowed, except by written permission of the Airport Manager, who may approve a short-term sublease in unusual circumstances such as a shortage of office or counter space.
+Upon the Airport's approval, a lessee may sublease a portion of its leasehold improvements to provide additional aviation related services at the airport.
+In general, terminal subleases are not allowed.
+However, the Airport Manager may approve an exception in unusual circumstances, such as a shortage of office or counter space.
+If approved, the approval of the short-term commercial lease shall be memorialized in writing by the Airport Manager.
 All sublessees are bound by Regulation 07 CBJAC 10 Rates & Fees, for all applicable fees and reporting, and shall be required to provide proof of insurance under the appropriate section of the lease.
-The Airport Manager shall have the authority to immediately revoke approval of any sublease, if a sublessee is out of compliance with the Airport, CBJ or FAA use, and reporting or fee payment requirements.
+The Airport Manager shall have the authority to immediately revoke approval of any sublease, if a sublessee is out of compliance with FAA use, Airport or CBJ reporting or fee payment requirements.